Competitive Tests

 # How it Works

 In a competitive test, participants aren't asked to detect differences between the designs on their own.
 One participant only interacts with one site.
-The numbers tell the story instead.
-You can say our website is n% less engaging than the competition.
-You can say our content is n% more informative.
-Since your industry is unique, you have complete control over the metrics you choose to quantify and compare.
+The numbers tell the story.
+Once complete, you can see the extent to which your site is more or less engaging than the competition.
+You can see the extent to which your content is more or less informative.
+You have complete control over the metrics you choose to quantify and compare.

 Getting benchmarking numbers is just the beginning.
 Qualitative data helps flesh out the narrative.
 You can go back to your team and present empirical results: our site falls short of the competition in these ways.
-This feature resonated with people on competitor X. Our look-and-feel needs an update.
+This feature resonated with people on competitor X. Should we build a feature like it?
+Our look-and-feel needs an update.

 # Creating a Competitive Test

 Create an account if you haven't already.
-Create a new study and select Split Test as your test type.
+Create a new study based on the competitive research template.
+A competitive test is a kind of split test.
 Split tests are like other SoundingBox studies in that they are comprised of tasks (activities we ask people to do) and questions (where we ask people about how they felt after doing their activity).

 # Setting up Groups